emilyalice2708/CV/README.md

 **Self-teaching**
 - Before enrolling at Makers, I self-taught for six months and became proficient in both Ruby and Python, during which time I became adept at managing my own learning, time and workload.
 - I am undertaking CS50s Introduction to Computer Science online course to gain a broader understanding of Computer Science and gain familiarity with new languages including C and SQL.
 - Whilst working at the gym, fitness became increasingly imprtant to me and I recognised the potential benefits of developing a more thorough understanding of physiology and efficient training.
 I would be better able to assist customers and my own ability to train would be improved.
-As a result, I successfully completed an online Personal Training qualification with Premier Global in 2019.
+As a result, I undertook ad  successfully completed an online Personal Training qualification with Premier Global in 2019.

 **Communication and Team Work**
 - Acting requires excellent communication skills.
 The ability to build meaningful and trusting relationships is incredibly important as every new job begins with a new team.
 As a result, relationship-building and teamwork comes naturally to me and I am an active listener, an avid learner and am always looking for new ways to contribute to a team.